 The half-marathon has become a popular hit.
 More and more runners are taking up the challenge to defeat this amazing distance that offers all the best benefits of long-distance running – without requiring quite as much as a full marathon.
 In Training to complete a half marathon with great motivation, we will explore this.

-So even though the Half Marathon as running distance in many years has been in the shadow of its big brother the marathon, it’s about to break through as also experienced runners’ new dream distance.
-Many runners today have the half-marathon on the season program because they enjoy that they easily can run the distance with relative high intensity several times over a season.
+So even though the Half Marathon as a running distance for many years has been in the shadow of its big brother the marathon, it’s about to break through as also experienced runners’ new dream distance.
+Many runners today have the half-marathon on the season program because they enjoy that they easily can run the distance with relatively high-intensity several times over a season.

 A marathon is so demanding that it only can be completed at full intensity 1-3 times a year, while a half-marathon can be completed almost as often as you want, and with high intensity every time.
 It provides several opportunities for competitions in one year.

 In many ways, a half-marathon is the ideal distance for a race.
 For new runners, it is far enough to be an appropriate challenge but without being as intimidating as a full marathon and it is far easier to recover from.

 For the more experienced runners, it is a good opportunity to test both speed and endurance during a race.
 A half-marathon is also a good test on the road to a full marathon.

 This is probably why this particular distance has become increasingly popular in recent years.
 The main differences between training for a full marathon and a half-marathon are:

 - The amount of training, i.e. The number of kilometers you need to have in your legs is far less for a half-marathon